felipersdf/Marvelist/README.md

 ## :notebook: About

-This repository consists of storing the project produce the discipline of Scripts Language Programming 2018.1
+This repository consists of storing the project produced in the discipline of Scripts Language Programming 2018.1

 ---